dionnys/azure-sdk-for-python/doc/dev/conda-builds.md

     azure-storage-queue/
 ```

+The `output` folder is merely the directory which will contain generated source distribution.

 ### Create the Combined SDist

 Once you have a directory assembled, invoke the script to build.
 The below command is formatted for visibility, recombine the lines however necessary for your chosen shell environment.